|Nutritional Guidelines (per serving)|

 I find that taquitos, (similar to flautas), particularly vegetarian taquitos, are one of those foods that are somehow more than just the sum of their parts.
 By that I mean, by looking at the recipe below, you'd have no way of knowing just how amazing these vegetarian taquitos are, either for an appetizer or a meal on the lighter side.
 Of course, I'm biased because I absolutely love Mexican food.

 Personally, I like my taquitos on the fat side and light on the cheese.
-Most recipes will tell you to only put about one tablespoon of filling in each corn tortilla before you roll it up, but I usually put more like two or three, hence why the filling is spilling out over the ends so beautifully in the photo!
+Most recipes will tell you to only put about 1 tablespoon of filling in each corn tortilla before you roll it up, but I usually put more like two or three, hence why the filling is spilling out over the ends so beautifully in the photo.

 Looking for more vegetarian Mexican food?
 Check out this complete list of of meatless Mexican meals here, or this guide to vegetarian foods for your Cinco de Mayo party.

 First, mash together the beans with the hot sauce and salt.
 Putting a bit of salsa or leftover enchilada sauce in there, if you happen to have some on hand wouldn't hurt either.

 Next, warm up your corn tortillas to soften this.
 You can do this in the microwave for about 15 seconds per tortilla, or, wrap about 3 tortillas in paper towels and microwave them for 30 seconds.
 They should be soft, but not crisp or flaky.
 If your corn tortillas are breaking, too stiff, or difficult to work with, moisten a few paper towels, wrap the tortillas in paper towels and microwave for a few more seconds.

 Next, take a warmed corn tortilla and spread 1 to 2 tablespoons of the bean mixture in a single line a little away from the center of the tortilla.
 Sprinkle with about 1 1/2 teaspoons of shredded cheese.